 Intel released the 386 processor in October 1985.
 It was available in volume by June 1986.

 The base price was $6,499 for a system with 1 MB of RAM, MS-DOS 3.1, a single 1.2 MB floppy drive, and a 40 MB hard drive with a 30-ms seek time.
 The price didn’t include a monitor or video card.
 A basic CGA/monochrome video card was $199 and an EGA card was $599.
 A color monitor was $799.
-By the time you added the video card and a monitor, the system cost almost $8,000.
+By the time you added the video card and a monitor, a complete system cost almost $8,000.
+In 2017 dollars, that would be nearly $18,000.

 This was expensive for the time, but it only represented a 23 percent premium over an IBM PC/AT even though it was twice as fast as a PC/AT.
 Reviewers in 1986 acknowledged the high price but argued that the performance offered good value, if you needed the performance.

-It had a 32-bit expansion slot for RAM (it could use up to 14 megabytes), four 16-bit slots and three 8-bit slots.
+The Compaq Deskpro 386 had a 32-bit expansion slot for RAM (it could use up to 14 megabytes), four 16-bit slots and three 8-bit slots.
 All but the 32-bit slot were ISA.
+The Deskpro 386 came with a 32-bit memory board with 1 megabyte of RAM from the factory.
+Five of the slots were open for user expansion.

 The presence of 8- and 16-bit slots slowed the system down, but true 32-bit operating systems were still a few years off.
 It was essentially a fast-for-its-time 16-bit system.

-The Deskpro 386 had a coprocessor socket for the Intel 80287 chip.
+The Deskpro 386 had a math coprocessor socket for an Intel 80287 chip running at 8 MHz.
 That wasn’t a mistake; the 387 wasn’t available yet.
-A slow 287 coprocessor was faster than none at all.
+A slow 287 floating point unit was faster than none at all.
+Once the Intel 80387 hit the market, Compaq revised the design to allow either a 287 or 387 math coprocessor.

 Several competitors offered 386-based computers of their own within months of the Deskpro 386’s release.
+But being first had its benefits.
 One early customer was Microsoft.
-Microsoft developers used them because they were the fastest PCs on the market.
+Microsoft developers used Deskpro 386s because they were the fastest PCs on the market.
 As a result, late 1980s and early 1990s Microsoft products like Windows 3.0 ran very well on Compaq hardware.
+So if you wanted to run Windows, it was a good idea to buy a Compaq.

 IBM followed in 1987 with its PS/2 line, which featured a proprietary and uncloneable expansion bus called Microchannel.
 Compaq responded by working with other clone makers to develop an open competing standard called EISA.
 EISA wasn’t as good as Microchannel, but price won over capability.
 EISA and future open standards like VESA and PCI did win, and eventually even IBM came back.